holoviz/panel/doc/tutorials/outline.md

 Through practical activities I will help you build your skills and knowledge.
 This will enable us to build a chat bot, a static report, a todo app, a dashboard and a streaming application together.

-SINGLE FILE OR NOTEBOOK, WIDGET and `.bind` BASED APPROACH
+SINGLE FILE OR NOTEBOOK, WIDGET and `.bind` BASED APPROACH.
+We probably need to touch `pn.rx` to enable users to handle state properly.
+But only to get and set `.rx.value`.

 - [ ] Getting installed (just a link to getting started)
   - [ ] Using a pre-installed environment for this tutorial: Purpose is to lower Barrier of entry.
 Make it possible to do at large conference with poor internet.
 Use Binder, Github spaces, Anaconda Notebooks ???